AdvancedResearch

 In a flat reference class, there are no particular favorism of an observer, but there could be in an exponential reference class.
 This is not properly understood yet, in part because of quantum physics that I could elaborate on in a later post.

 So, we got the weird situation where multiple people are interested in observer selection effects, but none of them can prove to the others that they are the focus point of the reference class.
-After all, a person experience themselves from the inside and all other people from the outside.
+After all, a person experiences themselves from the inside and all other people from the outside.

 It gets worse: We can find animals in nearby surrounding that does not have as complex brains as we do.
-We could talk to some smart animals, or perhaps aliens, for example by using a telepathy technology based on infrared light with brain-to-brain communication, which is already being developed and rapidly improving.
+We could talk to some smart animals, or perhaps aliens, for example by using telepathy technology based on infrared light with brain-to-brain communication, which is already being developed and rapidly improving.
 What if we convince them the observer selection effect was plausible, and they got interested in researching this field?
 They might be confronted with the view that e.g. their brains are unexpectedly simple, compared to what they should be in an exponential reference class.
 With other words, they could agree with us about the theory, while at the same time find it incredible implausible to actually happen from their point of view.

 If we do not find suitable animals or aliens for this experiment, we might be able to create artificial minds where we control the complexity manually.
 A paradox is when you are able to build a more complex mind than your own, which does not seem that implausible given the current pace of technological development.
 Can we construct a mind that is a more plausible observer than our own mind?

-When encountering such scenarios, which seem very real and plausible given more research in this direction, we have to take into account selection effects that interacts with the complex systems that make up observers, and also the effects on seemingly paradoxes that must be resolved in some way, due to existing of lower level systems described by physical laws.
-This can put us in a situation where we are unable to comprehend the complexity of the effects, since we can create arbitrary computationally hard problems.
+When encountering such scenarios, which seem very real and plausible given more research in this direction, we have to take into account selection effects that interacts with the complex systems that make up observers, and also the effects on seemingly paradoxes that must be resolved in some way, due to existence of lower level systems described by physical laws.
+This can put us in a situation where we are unable to comprehend the complexity of the effects, since we can create arbitrarily hard computational problems.
 On the other hand, this could be exploited to narrow down the search for the correct physical theory of observers.